 The Idaho Potato Drop

-2016 marks the 4th annual Idaho Potato Drop, a tradition that will live on in the Treasure Valley for years to come.
+2021 marks the 9th annual Idaho Potato Drop, a tradition that will live on in the Treasure Valley for years to come.
 The Idaho Potato Drop is the Idaho twist on the traditional ball drop that happens in New York’s Time Square where we have replaced the ball with a potato.
 However, just watching a giant spud be lowered to the ground would be boring without the rest of the rocking entertainment they have there.
-There are local bands playing great music, food vendors of all kinds, and even a firework show.
+In times past, there are local bands playing great music, food vendors of all kinds, and even a firework show.
 It is an event for all ages so everyone is welcome.

 The Idaho Potato Drop is located just in front of the Idaho State Capitol Building in downtown Boise encompassing Capital Park and the streets surrounding the Capitol.
-You can find more information about the Idaho Potato Drop on their website.
+You can find more information about the Idaho Potato Drop on their website http://idahopotatodrop.com/.

 Hot Spring Hopping

-If you would prefer to spend your New Year’s Eve enjoying the great outdoors, you might want to consider taking advantage of some of Idaho’s awesome hot springs.
-Thanks to the volcanic activity that courses under Idaho there is a lot of geothermal water sources.
-These geothermal water sources are great for generating clean energy, heating homes, and creating the perfect conditions for hot springs.
+If you would prefer to spend your New Year’s Eve enjoying the great outdoors, you might want to consider taking advantage of Idaho’s hot springs.
+Thanks to the volcanic activity that courses under Idaho there is a lot of geothermal water sources and plenty of options.
+These geothermal water sources are great for generating clean energy, heating homes, and creating the ideal conditions for hot springs.

 There are hot springs all over Idaho from the Snake River Plain (where Boise is located) to the beautiful hills and mountainsides of Valley County.
-Some of them are open to the public while others are privately owned meaning you will need to pay to enjoy them.
-Whichever you choose though, they are super fun and a great way to stay off the cold.
-(Just be sure to bring water shoes to get you from the hot spring to the changing area so you don’t freeze your feet).
+Whichever you choose though, they are super fun and a great way to stay out of the cold.

 Music is a huge part of the culture of the Treasure Valley.
-Whether it is Jazz at the Gene Harris Jazz festival, rock at the Revolution, or Metal at the Knitting Factory, you can find your favorite music here and the New Year’s celebrations won’t hinder that by any means.
+Whether it is Jazz at the Gene Harris Jazz festival, rock at the Revolution, or Metal to Country at the Knitting Factory, you can find your favorite music here and the New Year’s celebrations won’t hinder that by any means.
 Like we said about the Potato Drop, there are going to be a bunch of free music shows to enjoy.
-There will also be private shows at almost all the music venues in the valley, all you need to do is a quick internet search and you’ll be well on your way to enjoying some great music.
+All you need to do is a quick internet search and you’ll be well on your way to enjoying some great music.

 New Year’s Day